 “It’s another example of judicial activism on steroids.
 It’s absurd,” said Brian Brown, head of the National Organization for Marriage, a group that believes marriage should be defined as a union between one man and one woman.

-Across the country, the U.S. Supreme Court’s ruling that gay married couples must receive the same federal benefits, such as tax breaks, granted to heterosexual couples has emboldened advocates, who are pursuing lawsuits in federal as well as state courts.
+Across the country, the U.S. Supreme Court ruling that gay married couples must receive the same federal benefits, such as tax breaks, granted to heterosexual couples has emboldened advocates, who are pursuing lawsuits in state and federal courts.

 “One of those cases is going to get to the Supreme Court sometime in the next few years,” said James Esseks, who oversees gay rights advocacy for the American Civil Liberties Union.

-New Jersey’s civil union law, however, was especially ripe for a challenge because the state’s Supreme Court already ruled in 2006 that same-sex couples were entitled to the same rights as heterosexual married couples.
-That led the legislature to create civil unions as a way of ensuring equal treatment.
+New Jersey’s civil union law was ripe for a challenge because the state’s Supreme Court ruled in 2006 that same-sex couples were entitled to the same rights as heterosexual married couples.
+That led the Legislature to create civil unions as a way of ensuring equal treatment.

-Friday’s ruling was part of a long legal battle over the state’s civil union law.
-When the Supreme Court invalidated the Defense of Marriage Act, however, the same-sex couples in New Jersey went back to court, arguing that civil unions could not guarantee equal rights because of the gap in federal benefits.
+When the U.S. Supreme Court invalidated the Defense of Marriage Act, same-sex couples in New Jersey went back to court, arguing that civil unions could not guarantee equal rights because of the gap in federal benefits.

-In a 53-page opinion, Jacobson agreed, stating that New Jersey same-sex couples in civil unions are now missing out on federal benefits they would otherwise be entitled to as a result of the Supreme Court’s action.
+In a 53-page opinion, Jacobson agreed, stating that New Jersey same-sex couples in civil unions were missing out on federal benefits they would otherwise be entitled to as a result of the Supreme Court’s action.